Asri Akbar

-Asri Akbar (born 29 January 1984) is an Indonesian professional footballer who plays as a central midfielder for Liga 2 club Persekat Tegal.
+Asri Akbar (born 29 January 1984) is an Indonesian former footballer who last played as a central midfielder for Liga 4 club Kartanegara.

 Club career

 On August 26, 2012, he signed with Persib Bandung.
 On October 26, 2013, he moved to Sriwijaya FC.
 Despite interest from other teams, he extended his contract and will play for Sriwijaya FC in the 2015 Indonesia Super League.